 Default Tools - Examples¶

-Three of the seven need an API key or webhook URL to be useful (googlePseSearch, openaiResponseGenerator, sendSlackMessage).
-The rest work out of the box on a fresh install — getCurrentTime and evalExpression are members of every shipped preset because they have no dependency at all.
+Three of the nine need an API key or webhook URL to be useful (googlePseSearch, openaiResponseGenerator, sendSlackMessage).
+The rest work out of the box on a fresh install - getCurrentTime and evalExpression are members of every shipped preset because they have no dependency at all.

-The 7 examples¶
+The 9 examples¶

 Fetches a web page and extracts its main readable content + outbound links.
 Uses the host-injected fetch (SSRF-defended in strict mode) and safety.parser.html for parsing.